szabogtamas/codon_usage/README.md

 An RStudio instance will be available at http://localhost:8787/ for your convenience.
 The user name is rstudio and the password is what you typed instead of "SecurePassword" above.

+Some example figures can be seen in the [example_outputs](example_outputs) folder.

+Project is under development.
+Some alternative approaches are being tested in the dev branch.